rOpenHealth/rpubmed/README.md

 This project is still very much in development...
 Please contact me with any questions, suggestions or bug reports.

-I have built in experimental support for searching and processing [MeSH headings](http://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/index.html) in the mesh_experimental branch.
-This will soon be merged into master, making this package of particular use for biomedical researchers conducting systematic reviews and meta-analyses.
+I have built in support for searching and processing [MeSH headings](http://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/index.html), making this package of particular use for biomedical researchers conducting systematic reviews and meta-analyses.
+Two of these functions (`mesh_assoc_table` and `keyword_assoc_table`) produce association matrices which can be fed into graph packages such as `igraph` to visualise the associations between different search terms.